 And I'm glad you brought that up, Congressman, because we actually had a few phone callers.

-There's uh there's a lot of anger, there's a lot of hate, but there are a lot of good things going on.
+But there are a lot of good things going on.

-And I I can't help but think that four years ago when Donald Trump, the candidate or made that historic announcement when he came down that escalator, and he said that he wanted to launch a campaign for president to put our country back on the right track and to make America great again.
+And I can't help but think that four years ago when Donald Trump, the candidate, or made that historic announcement when he came down that escalator, and he said that he wanted to launch a campaign for president to put our country back on the right track and to make America great again.

-Now, a lot of people got really ticked off about that statement, but he was right, and he won the election as the jobs president.
+Now, a lot of people got really ticked off about that statement, but he was right.

 And I'll tell you what, he's had an ambitious, ambitious agenda for the country.